 With its bare stems and bushy top, the Dracaena Marginata Open Weave is a fun and eye-catching way to add a dash of green to your interiors.
 This no-fuss plant can survive in low to bright, indirect light and measures between 46 and 58 inches tall.
 It’s also air cleaning, as it removes formaldehyde, xylene, and toluene from the air.
 Plus, the plant arrives in a recycled plastic Eco pot, which is a bonus for the environmentally conscious.
 Please note, this plant is not pet friendly.

 The only time of the year you’ve probably thought about having a pine tree as home decor is Christmas, but this Norfolk Pine is here to change your mind.
 Although it might be a pine by name and it might look like a pine by appearance, this is no pine tree at all.
 In fact, it’s a plant native to the South Pacific.
 While it is slow to grow indoors, this tree can sprout to over seven feet tall given the right amount of time and care.

 BEST FOR BEGINNERS

-If you’re new to the plant keeping game and want an impressive plant which is easily cared for, this Schefflera Arboricola fits the bill.
+If you’re new to the plant keeping game and want an impressive plant that is easily cared for, this Schefflera Arboricola fits the bill.
 It’s a large, 40 to 54-inch tall plant with umbrella-shaped leaves on top of a braided trunk which only adds to the attractive appeal of this indoor plant.
 Plus, as it’s capable of living in low to bright indirect light, this plant can be placed in any room in the house.
 The air-cleaning capabilities deliver a healthier living environment to boot.